Yassir6/Sign-Language-Recognition-using-Convolutional-Neural-Networks/Sign Language Recognition using Convolutional Neural Networks_MVP.md

 ![](Images/photo2.PNG)

 After visualizing the data, we started to prepare it for the baseline model.
 The data image comes with 4 dimensions first we reshaped data to 2-dimensional data and then we built a logistic regression model.
 The score is very low as we expected 0.54 on training and 0.53 on validation.
-We start to build a neural network model and try to get better results on both training and validation.
+Now we will be starting to build a neural network model and try to get better results on both training and validation.
 * Neural Network
 * Convolutional Neural Network(CNN)
 * Transfer Learning